canonical/k8s-snap/docs/src/snap/howto/install/install-offline.md

 #### Network Requirement: Cluster node communication
 <!-- TODO: Services and Ports Doc -->
 Ensure that all cluster nodes are reachable from each other.
-Refer to Services and ports used for a list of all network ports used by Canonical Kubernetes.
+Refer to [Services and ports][svc-ports] used for a list of all network ports used by Canonical Kubernetes.

 #### Network Requirement: Default Gateway